btc-script-explorer/scantool/README.md

 Their main roles are to store value and to reveal the methods (but not the data) that can be used to redeem that value.
 Other than that, they do nothing.
 Outputs just sit there in the blockchain waiting to be redeemed by an input.

 Inputs are the workhorses of the bitcoin system.
-They do all of the work invovled in redeeming outputs.
+They supply all of the data and/or functionality required to redeem outputs.
-There are 10 standard input types which we will refer to here as Spend Types.
+There are 10 standard input types which we will refer to as Spend Types.
 Each Spend Type can redeem exactly one Output Type, but some Output Types are redeemable by multiple Spend Types.
 The table below shows which Spend Types can be used to redeem which Output Types.
 It also shows the required contents of the input script and segregated witness for each Spend Type.